Adapting to changing cultural norms, the Oregon Zoo pursues a conservation-oriented business model.

 Don Moore, executive director of the Oregon Zoo / Courtesy of Oregon Zoo

 In 2016 the Zoo hired as its executive director Don Moore, a conservation biologist with a resume that includes an associate director stint at the Smithsonian’s National Zoo and 10 years at the New York-based Wildlife Conservation Society.
-Within a year, the Zoo brought in a new finance manager and director for its Zoo Foundation, the nonprofit that handles memberships and contributes 9% to the Zoo budget.
+Within a year, the Zoo brought in a new finance manager and director for the Zoo Foundation, the nonprofit that handles memberships and contributes 9% to the Zoo budget.

 These new hires coincide with shifts in the Zoo’s operating model.
 Metro has owned and operated the Zoo since 1976.
-But in 2015 the Zoo became its own enterprise fund within the regional government agency, which still oversees the Zoo and contributes 32% of its operating budget.
+But in 2015 the Zoo became its own enterprise fund within the regional government agency, which still oversees the venue and contributes 32% of its operating budget.
 Under the new model, the Zoo retains all profits but also absorbs losses if it goes into debt.
 (Throughout its 129-year history, the Zoo has also relied on bond measures to fund capital improvements.)

 “We are the only conservation organization that pretty much runs on leisure dollars and the will of the people,” says Moore, standing on the walk between the elephants and Wildlife Live exhibit, amid the shouts and bustle of excited children and exhausted parents.
 “For modern zoos to get there with the leisure dollar and with donations is a very, very interesting business model.”